Professor David Spencer

 - Winner of the 2017 "Andrea Durbach Award for Human Rights Scholarship" awarded by the Australian Human Rights Institute and the Australian Journal for Human Rights for the article, "Justice is blind as long as it isn't deaf: Excluding deaf people from jury duty - an Australian human rights breach" (2017) 23(3) Australian Journal of Human Rights 332, 332-350 (awarded 22 March 2018).

 Former practising Solicitor admitted to the Supreme Court of NSW and the High Court of Australia.
 Associate member of the Law Institute of Victoria.
-Accredited mediator and Associate of the Institute of Arbitrators and Mediators Australia.
-Inducted into the Marquis Who's Who of the World in 2016.
+Accredited mediator and Associate of the Institute of Arbitrators and Mediators Australia (now Resolution Institute).

 Membership of Editorial Boards: